joshilp/CA2-InverseKinematics/README.md

 ## Getting Started

-To view the source code, do the following:
+To view the source code and test the program, do the following:

 * Download and install [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/).
 * Open the project solution: